Links on Android Authority may earn us a commission. Learn more.

-Amazon dove headfirst into the wireless earphone game just two years ago with its Echo Buds, but that’s an eternity in technology these days.
+Amazon dove headfirst into the wireless earbuds game just two years ago with its Echo Buds, but that’s an eternity in technology these days.
 Now, the retail giant is back for round two with a healthy set of upgrades that should make just about anyone happy.
 Better yet, you won’t even have to break $150 to see what we mean.
-Let’s jump right into our Amazon Echo Buds (2nd Gen) review.
+Let’s jump right into our Amazon Echo Buds (2nd gen) review.

-Who are the Amazon Echo Buds (2nd Gen) for?
+Who are the Amazon Echo Buds (2nd gen) for?

 - Dedicated Alexa users will love the above and beyond integration with Amazon’s voice assistant, as well as great controls for other Echo products.